 Magnesium for Sleep in Ireland: Does Magnesium Glycinate Work?
 Evidence, Dosage and Best Forms

 Magnesium for Sleep in Ireland: Does Magnesium Glycinate Work?
-Evidence, Dosage, and the Glycine Advantage
+Evidence, Dosage, and the Glycine Question

 Most pages about magnesium and sleep mix bold claims with weak sourcing.
-This guide does the opposite: we give you the named studies, the exact EFSA-authorised claims you are legally allowed to rely on, the missing science about why glycinate specifically has a stronger sleep case than other forms, and an Ireland-first dosing framework anchored to HSE guidance.
+This guide does the opposite: the named studies, the exact EFSA-authorised claims you are legally allowed to rely on, an honest look at whether glycinate specifically has a stronger sleep case, and an Ireland-first dosing framework anchored to HSE guidance.
 No hype.
-Just evidence.
+Just evidence, including where the evidence is thin.

 ✏️ Quick answers — skip here if you are in a hurry

 - ✅ What can be legally claimed in Ireland?
-Under EU Regulation 1924/2006, magnesium has authorised claims including: "Magnesium contributes to normal psychological function" and "Magnesium contributes to the normal functioning of the nervous system."
-These are not marketing.
-They are law.
+Under EU Regulation 432/2012, magnesium has authorised claims including "contributes to normal psychological function" and "contributes to the normal functioning of the nervous system."
+Note: there is no authorised claim that magnesium treats or improves sleep.

 - 📋 What dose is safe in Ireland?
 HSE guidance: 300 mg/day men, 270 mg/day women (ages 19–64).
 More than 400 mg/day from supplements can cause diarrhoea.
 400 mg or less is unlikely to cause harm for most adults.
 HSE source →

 - 🏴 What matters most on labels?
-Elemental magnesium per serving — not compound weight.
-A 500 mg magnesium glycinate tablet may only contain around 50 mg of elemental magnesium.
-These numbers are not the same thing.
+Elemental magnesium per serving, not compound weight.
+A 500 mg magnesium glycinate tablet may contain only around 50–70 mg of elemental magnesium.

 📝 In-Depth Guide